nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

  sudo -u www-data php occ maintenance:mode --on sudo -u www-data php occ maintenance:mode --off

+After restoring a backup of your data directory or the database, you should always call ``maintenance:data-fingerprint`` once.
+This changes the ETag for all files in the communication with sync clients, allowing them to realize a file was modified.

 The ``maintenance:repair`` command runs automatically during upgrades to clean up the database, so while you can run it manually there usually isn't a need to::